Master Clerks Academies and New Clerks Institute

 These programs provide advanced continuing education designed to meet the needs of clerks, deputy clerks, and assistant clerks to city councils, boards of county commissioners, and other local government boards.
 Topics are selected based on their relevance and usefulness to clerks of all ranks and experience levels.
 The goal is to promote professional growth through sessions that (1) deepen participants’ understanding of key subjects (e.g., open meetings, public records, board procedures, public notice requirements) and (2) develop practical skills that will better enable participants to fulfill their important responsibilities.

-This one-day crash course on subjects vital to clerks’ work to municipal and county governing boards.
-Topics include open meetings law, public records law, meeting agendas and minutes, public notices, oaths of office, and board procedure fundamentals.
+New Clerks Institute provides a one-day crash course on subjects vital to the work of clerks to municipal and county governing boards.
+Topics covered include the open meetings law, the public records law, meeting agendas and minutes, public notices, oaths of office, and board procedure fundamentals.
 The workshop will begin Wednesday morning and conclude in the late afternoon.

-There are no prerequisites, and all clerks, including new clerks, are welcome to attend.
-The program will begin Wednesday morning and conclude in the late afternoon.
+This program provides advanced continuing education designed to meet the needs of clerks, deputy clerks, and assistant clerks to city councils, boards of county commissioners, and other local government boards.
+There are no prerequisites, and all clerks are welcome to attend.
+The program will begin Wednesday morning and conclude in the late afternoon

-There are no prerequisites, and all clerks, including new clerks, are welcome to attend.
+Continuing the knowledge gained in Master Clerks Academy I, this program provides more in-depth knowledge and information about the challenges faced by clerks, deputy clerks, and assistant clerks in their service to local government boards.
+There are no prerequisites, and all clerks are welcome to attend.
 The program will begin Thursday morning and conclude Friday morning before lunch.

 Additional information